Consistency – Strength – Skills – Intensity - Recovery

 Weekly technical ride skills practice: Weekly skills practice is in this plan.
 Use it or lose it definitely applies to technical mountain bike ride skills for Masters.
 Stay smooth, ride efficiently with no mistakes, make up time on descents in races.

-Weekly intensity sessions: This 100 miler Personal Record training plan contains weekly on the bike intensity sessions to increase speed and power building towards race day with neuromuscular power, threshold and VO2 max intervals.
+Weekly intensity sessions: This 50 mile Personal Record training plan contains weekly on the bike intensity sessions to increase speed and power building towards race day with neuromuscular power, threshold and VO2 max intervals.

-Race execution practice: Endurance sessions contain specific fueling practice and guidelines covering calorie intake, hydration balance and electrolyte balance.
-100 miler personal record pacing guidelines and race pace practice sessions build towards race day.
+Race execution practice: Race day warm up practice.
+Endurance sessions with specific pacing and fueling practice and guidelines covering calorie intake, hydration balance and electrolyte balance.
+50 mile personal record pacing guidelines and race pace practice sessions build towards race day.

 This plan is paced by Power (watts), heart rate and perceived exertion.
 A heart rate monitor is recommended to follow this training plan.
 A power meter is an optional (and highly advantageous) extra.
 A power meter is not required to successfully follow this training plan but power pacing guidelines are included with every session.
 Most cycling workouts in this plan contain both power and heart rate pacing instructions.
 In week one you will set heart rate zones, power training levels (if you have power available) and a performance benchmark with a field test.
 This test is repeated in week 6 to track performance improvements, power increases and check your heart rate zones are accurate.

 Visit the LW Coaching website http://lwcoaching.com/ to ask training plan questions on our forum, read mountain bike specific training articles, learn new workouts and see what events our coaches and athletes have been racing.